turjo119/ParExo/README.md

 ## Software Application Preview
 Rhinoceros3D alone was unable to process pure mathematical data and produce models suitable for 3D printing.Threrefore Grasshopper, a plug-in for Rhino3D centered on parametric design and programmatically constructing and manipulating complicated geometries, including surfaces, meshes, and solids, was selected.
-The user interface was created independently using the Unity engine and is compatible with Windows, Linux, and Mac.<br>
+The user interface was created independently using the Unity engine and is compatible with Windows, Linux, and Mac.
+You can find all relevant files here<br>

 <img src ="Images/Rhino.png"  width="250" height="150">  <img src ="Images/Unity_UI_pre-alpha.png"  width="250" height="150">